|Monthly Tech-Tip |

 Jan 2012: We are got reports of Redart properties possibly showing some variation, we arranged testing and on separate shipments arriving at different places and spanning a year.
 The results for drying shrinkage, water of plasticity, drying performance and fired shrinkage were very similar for all.

-Redart is a red firing earthenware of moderate plasticity and low shrinkage.
+Redart is a red firing earthenware of moderate to low plasticity and low shrinkage.
 It fires light orange to dark red depending on firing temperature from cone 06 to 3.
-It fires much stronger and denser at cone 04 than 06 and achieves its best color/strength compromise at cone 02 and gives deep red color and stoneware properties at cone 1.
-It is airfloated to 200 mesh and is very clean and has a long firing range.
+It fires much stronger and denser at cone 04 than 06 and achieves its best color/strength compromise at cone 02.
+It produces deep red color and stoneware properties at cone 1.
+It is airfloated to 200 mesh and has a long firing range.
 This is a very popular ingredient in clay bodies made across North America and it has been available for many years.

 This material is quite high in iron thus the powder is a deep red color and quite messy to work with.
 Redart is also used by potters in glaze recipes, sometimes up to 60%.